John Cato: Critical reception

 "Never to mention Farex" quipped McCaughey, who then critiqued...

 The aping of pictorial formulae [that] makes the photographer look homeless and uncertain in his art, depending on other media to establish that his photographs are "real art".
 These five mistake the modesty of the great photographers – Walker Evans, Cartier Bresson, Brassai, Stieglitz – for lack of ambition within the medium.
 They compound that mistake by substituting pretension for innovation, inflation for experiment.
 All, one feels, would be better off with a box brownie and their local chemist to develop and print.

 A year later Ray Davie included reference to the show in an article on the National Gallery photography department, remarking that Frontiers, then about to tour Asia, was "not offensively Australian," not taken to show "our neighbours...flora and fauna," but "concerned with art rather than propaganda."
 He refers to Cato's 52 colour panels as a sole example, their "natural forms" intended "to give an unfolding narrative of life and nature's eternal re-creation."

-Nancy Borlase reviewing Cato's series in Sydney in 1976 found herself;
+Nancy Borlase reviewing sections from Cato's essays in Sydney in 1976 found herself;